-By this time, Confucian values had already penetrated the interior of the country for a hundred years and with the Taika Reform Edict in 646, women were gradually deprived of institutional powers.
-According to documents dating from the 9th century, it is clear that women did not remain passive in the face of such deprivation and injustice; and yet, in Dogen’s time, Confucian values still dominated Japanese society.
+By that time, Confucian values had already penetrated the interior of the country for a hundred years and with the Taika Reform Edict in 646, women were gradually deprived of institutional powers.
+According to documents from the 9th century, it is clear that women did not remain passive in the face of such deprivation and injustice; yet, in Dogen’s time, Confucian values still dominated Japanese society.

 The Kamakura period